 by Jason Wasserman MD PhD FRCPC

-Low grade squamous intraepithelial lesion (LSIL) is an abnormal growth that starts from cells that cover the inside of the anus and anal canal.
+Low grade squamous intraepithelial lesion (LSIL) in the anal canal and anus is an abnormal growth caused by infection with human papillomavirus (HPV).
+The abnormal growth seen in LSIL is an example of dysplasia.
 Although the overall risk is low, LSIL is considered a precancerous condition because it can turn into a type of anal cancer called squamous cell carcinoma over time.
-Another name for LSIL is anal intraepithelial neoplasia 1 (AIN1).
-LSIL that sticks out from the surface of the anus or anal canal is called condyloma acuminatum.

-LSIL starts from squamous cells that cover the surface of the anus and inside of the anal canal.
+The virus infects squamous cells found on the surface of the anal canal and anus which over time develop genetic changes that lead to LSIL.
 The squamous cells form a thin layer of tissue called the epithelium.
 The term “intraepithelial” means that the abnormal cells in LSIL are still located entirely within the epithelium.
+Another name for LSIL is anal intraepithelial neoplasia 1 (AIN1).
+LSIL that sticks out from the surface of the anus or anal canal is called condyloma acuminatum.

 LSIL is considered “low grade” because the cells look similar to the normal squamous cells found in the anus and anal canal.
 In contrast, the cells in high grade squamous intraepithelial lesion (HSIL) of the anus look very different than normal, healthy squamous cells.